fred-mba/alx-higher_level_programming/0x06-python-classes/README.md

 18. [How to use the getattr function](https://www.digitalocean.com/community/tutorials/python-getattr)
 * If the attribute is found through the normal mechanism, 'get attribute' is not called, instead python calls a special attribute, [\_\_getattribute\_\_](https://www.youtube.com/watch?v=IkWrlRei0uA&t=8s)

+18. **Why Python programming is awesome**
+* Being an OOP language, it provides clean and easy way to understand codes, promoting quick development

 ### References
 - [Object Oriented Programming](https://python-course.eu/oop/object-oriented-programming.php)